jgauthi/poc_symfony6_multiple_database/README.md

 ## Development notes
-For make new migration, don't use the command `php bin/console make:migration` (no compatible with DoctrineMigrationsMultipleDatabaseBundle), instead use: `php bin/console doctrine:migrations:diff`.
+For make new migrations in dev environnement, use the command `php bin/console make:migration` (this poc update the command with adding multiple databases support).

+When you use the command `make:entity`, you should add the database namespace before the entity name.
+Example: _Second\Article_.